FAQ: COVID-19 (coronavirus disease 2019)

 April 7, 2020

-Yes, evidence indicates that people who are infected with 2019-nCoV may become contagious before symptoms are noticeable.
+Yes, evidence indicates that people who are infected with 2019-nCoV may be at their most contagious in the 48–72 hours before symptoms are noticeable.
 In addition, it is now estimated that up to 25 percent of infected individuals remain asymptomatic and may unwittingly infect others.
 For that reason, the Centers for Disease Control and Prevention (CDC) is now recommending that individuals wear non-medical-grade, cloth face coverings in public settings where it may be difficult to maintain social distancing, such as grocery stores.
 If everyone wears masks, this might help prevent those who are unknowingly infected from spreading the illness.

-There are three main ways to protect yourself from COVID-19:
+There are four main ways to protect yourself from COVID-19:

 Pay attention to personal hygiene,